Skip to Main Content

 For all providers, a member eligibility report is available through Health Net Membership Accounting at the primary care physician's (PCP's) request to allow providers to reach out to their new members and ensure completion of all appropriate preventive care services and the IHA within 120 calendar days.
 Providers may log on to Health Net's provider portal to access the online IHA reports located under Provider Reports.

-Health Net reviews monthly claims and encounter data of initial health appointment rendered by participating providers.
+Health Net reviews monthly claims and encounter data of initial health appointments rendered by participating providers.
 These encounters are cross-checked against member enrollment data.
 A member eligibility report is available at the PCP's or participating physician group's (PPG's) request on a monthly basis to provide an aid for IHA compliance.

 In all cases, the PCP must document all member contacts, including scheduling of the appointment or the member's refusal to schedule an appointment, in the member's medical record.